Zeta201/wso2-ebpf-api-gateway/README.md

 When it comes to L7 traffic processing eBPF enables Accelerated Redirection for the Envoy Proxy.
 If the user is running Istio service mesh, all the connections go through the network stack down to the Ethernet Level and Loopback and back up to the Envoy Proxy and back out to the network interface.
-This is using TCP which was written for lossy environments.
-Below diagram highlights this fact.
+This is using TCP which has been written for lossy environments.
+Below diagrams highlights this fact.
    <picture>
       <source media="(prefers-color-scheme: light)" srcset="https://live.staticflickr.com/65535/53454815143_08bd23886d.jpg" alt="Cilium Logo">